asararatnakar/fabric_v1_Chaincode_instructions/README.md

 #### How to test your chaincode from Vagrant :
 You wrote some chaincode on Fabric V1.0 and wanted to test the same on default channel with out any hassles ?

-Probably you are on the right page and following commands might help you  :)
+Probably you are on the right page and follwing are the bunch of commands that might help you

 ```
 git clone https://github.com/hyperledger/fabric.git